Life As a Manicurist or Pedicurist

 - Fingernail Former

-Job Demand for Manicurists and Pedicurists
+Is There Going to be Demand for Manicurists and Pedicurists?

 In 2016, there was an estimated number of 126,300 jobs in the United States for Manicurist or Pedicurist.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,700 new jobs for Manicurist or Pedicurist by 2026.
 Due to new job openings and attrition, there will be an average of 16,600 job openings in this field each year.